 Drama is a creative and practical subject.
 Your course is divided into three components.

-Component 1– You will create and devise a piece of drama in groups.
+Devising Drama– You will create and devise a piece of drama in groups.
 You will get a mark for the performance and a mark for a written portfolio of evidence.
+30%

-Component 2 – You will study a play and take part in two performances from two extracts from the text.
+Presenting and Performing Texts – You will study a play and take part in two performances from two extracts from the text.
 You can work as a performer or a designer.
+30%

-Component 3 – This is a written exam.
+Drama: Performance and Response – This is a written exam.
 You will write about your experience of preparing and performing a script.
 You will then analyse and evaluate a live theatre performance.
+40%

 You will learn how to make successful theatre, practise acting skills and develop a range of theatre techniques.
 You will be marked in performances of scripts and your original group devised performances.
 At the end of the course you will sit an exam in which you will study ‘Blood Brothers’ and also write a reflective essay on a piece of live theatre you have seen.

 Useful Subject Links: